muratk3n/thirdwave/en/tweets/2020/week23f.md

 ---

 Mountains are natural borders.
-Why do Indians and the Chinese look so differently even tho they are neighbors?
+Why do Indians and the Chinese look so different even tho they are neighbors?
 I believe these peoples were isolated from one another for a long time.
-It's tough to have an interactions, or war over those mountains.
+It's tough to have interactions, or war over those mountains.
 CH seems to be trying very hard at that Pangong lake in Ladakh tho.